-After the Velvet Revolution Prague has been gaining lots of touristic popularity and rightly so: its beautiful architecture, vibrant nightlife and omnipresent history has attracted not only tourists from all over the globe but also many filmmakers.
+After the Velvet Revolution Prague tourism has gained a lot of popularity and rightly so: its beautiful architecture, vibrant nightlife and omnipresent history has attracted not only tourists from all over the globe but also many filmmakers.

 Prague Castle and St. Vitus Cathedral